RKSRTX76/TrueBalance/README.md

 It helps you keep track of your daily income and expenses, manage categories, and maintain a clear view of your financial habits.

 ## ✨ Features
-- Add and deleteexpenses & incomes
+- Add and delete expenses & incomes
 - Categorize transactions for better insights
 - View balance summary at a glance
 - Clean and modern UI with Jetpack Compose